Quantum Secret Sharing Rates: Coding Definitions

 where we allow each $B_\ell$ to be of a different dimension.
+The channels are indexed by $\ell$ from a finite index set $\mathcal{J}$.

 The sender does not know which channel from this set is actually used for transmission, whereas the decoder is informed.
-For our purposes, it suffices to consider a finite $\mathcal{J}$.
+For our purposes, it suffices to consider a finite family, i.e., $\abs{\mathcal{J}}<\infty$.
 One may then assume without loss of generality that the output dimension is identical for all $\ell$, and set it as the maximal output dimension.